entropyxyz/entropy-core/crates/test-cli/README.md

 This is a simple CLI for testing Entropy.

-Note that this client has no secure private key storage and it only intended for use with test networks.
+Note that this client has no secure private key storage and is only intended for use with test networks.
 For a fully featured command line client see [entropyxyz/cli](https://github.com/entropyxyz/cli).

 ## Requirements